 The Vanderbilt University Pathology Residency Training Program is accredited to offer four years of education and training in combined Anatomic and Clinical Pathology (APCP4), four years of education and training in combined Anatomic Pathology and Neuropathology (APNP4), three years of education and training in Anatomic Pathology (AP3) or three years of training in Clinical Pathology (CP3).
 Up to six months of a program can be dedicated to full time research, without affecting the length of training, as long as other requirements are met.
 The program also encourages residents to participate in extended curricula to include research opportunities during residency in the Physician Scientist Track, where the trainee may engage in research under the mentorship of an established investigator.
 Although trainees are encouraged to apply for funding for such experiences, departmental resources may be requested for research training.
 Nearly all residents participate in smaller research projects during spare time during training.
 Departmental research grants for such small projects with Department faculty are also available.

-The main medical complex is comprised of Vanderbilt University Hospital, The Vanderbilt Clinic, Monroe Carell, Jr. Vanderbilt Childrens Hospital and the adjacent Nashville Veteran's Affairs Medical Center.
+The main medical complex is comprised of Vanderbilt University Hospital, The Vanderbilt Clinic, Monroe Carell, Jr. Vanderbilt Children’s Hospital and the adjacent Nashville Veteran's Affairs Medical Center.
 Residents therefore spend nearly all of their core training on one campus, contiguous with the main Vanderbilt University campus 1.5 miles south of Downtown Nashville.
-Core APCP4 training also includes and one month at the Nashville-Davidson County Medical Examiner's Office.
+Core APCP4 training also includes one month at the Nashville-Davidson County Medical Examiner's Office and one month each in Dermatopathology and Cytogenetics at Vanderbilt Medical Center 100 Oaks, a suburban outpatient facility.

 The Department is responsible for all diagnostic pathology services for patients of Vanderbilt University Medical Center.
 The Department also operates an active and growing reference laboratory that serves clients in 48 states.